kubernetes-retired/heapster/docs/model.md

 ** The Heapster Model API is deprecated.
 Please use the metrics APIs in [k8s.io/metrics](https://github.com/kubernetes/metrics) or retrieve data directly from a sink. **

-We will not be making changes to or supporting the model API in the future, and do not reccomend its use.
+We will not be making changes to or supporting the model API in the future, and do not recommend its use.

 ### Why?